riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  and OPRF security enabled by static DH oracles, and the resistance of widely used groups to such attacks.
-This memo concludes that static DH oracles do not meaningfully threaten the security of any modern elliptic curve groups recommended by the IETF.
+This memo concludes that static DH oracles do not meaningfully threaten the security of any DH groups recommended by the IETF.

 --- middle